 Thank you to the New York State Senate Committee on Crime Victims, Crime, and Correction, and in particular Chair Julia Salazar, for the opportunity to present testimony today on the Elder Parole (S.15A-Hoylman) and Fair & Timely Parole (S.7514-Salazar) bills.
 Together, these two parole justice measures will reunite families, improve community safety, and save the state massive sums of money that could be reallocated toward urgent community needs.
-As a mentor of a man who is incarcerated, I submit this testimony in support of both bills and respectfully urge the Legislature to finally call a vote on them.
+As a New York State resident, I submit this testimony in support of both bills and respectfully urge the Legislature to finally call a vote on them.